Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: Appendix

 In the following, we charge the costs of these lines to states in order to achieve the $3 \cdot |S|+N(G)$ bound for symbolic steps.
 We define subspine-set as $\newset$ returned by \iskelfwd\ and show the following result.

-\begin{lemma} For any spine-set $U$ and its end vertex $u$, $T$ is a subspine-set iff $U \setminus T \subseteq \scc(u)$. \end{lemma} \begin{proof} Note that while constructing a subspine-set $T$, we stop the construction when we find any state $v$ in a subspine-set.
+\begin{lemma} For any spine-set $U$ and its end vertex $u$, $T$ is a subspine-set iff $U \setminus T \subseteq \scc(u)$. \end{lemma} \begin{proof} Note that while constructing a subspine-set $T$, we stop the construction when we find any state $v \in \fw \cap U$ from the spine set.
 Now clearly since $v \in U$, there is a path from $v$ to $u$.
 Also, since we found this state in $FW(u)$, there is a path from $u$ to $v$.
 Hence, $v \in \scc(u)$.
 Also, each state that we are omitting by stopping construction of $T$ has the property that there is a path from $u$ to that state and a path from that state to $v$.
 This implies that all the states we are omitting in construction of $T$ are in $\scc(u)$.

 \end{proof}